 Want to know what to do in Sanur Beach when visiting Bali this year?

 If you’re planning a trip to Bali and wondering what to do in Sanur Beach, we’ve got you covered.
-After spending 3 months living and traveling in Bali, we know the best activities to add to your to-do list.
+After spending 3 months living and traveling in Bali, we know the best locations and activities to add to your to-do list.

 Is Sanur Bali Worth Visiting?